Skip to main content

 // azd will provide the following parameters

-The containerAppExists parameter is determined by the SERVICE_WEB_RESOURCE_EXISTS environment variable to provide this value.
+The containerAppExists parameter is determined by the SERVICE_APP_RESOURCE_EXISTS environment variable to provide this value.
 What's happening here is that we're picking up on a convention that azd uses to provide confirmation that a service already exists.
 SERVICE_[SERVICENAME]_RESOURCE_EXISTS is the pattern that azd uses to provide this information; where [SERVICENAME] is the name of the service as defined in the azure.yml file.
-In our case, it's web (or rather WEB).
+In our case, it's app (or rather APP).

 If you're curious about how this actually works you can read the source code here in the azd project.
 Here's the relevant code snippet: